alexirpan/alexirpan.github.io/_posts/2023-11-08-neopoints-making-guide.markdown

 Overall the leak looks pretty legitimate!
 The simulator consistently overestimates the rate of codestone drops, but this makes sense because it pretends challenger-specific drops don't exist.
 Every time you get a challenger-specific drop, you miss out on an arena-wide drop, and codestones only appear in the arena-wide item pool.

+The reason I care about verifying this leak is that the Battledome drops more than just codestones, and I wwant a more exact estimate of expected value from Battledoming.
+Before going forward, we'll need to make some adjustments.
-On average the simulator drop rate is around 89% of the true crowdsourced drop rate, so for upcoming analysis I'll multiply all drop rates from my simulator by 89%.
-(In this model, challenger drop rates appear 11% of the time and we assume they're all worth 0 NP.)
+On average, the simulator codestone drop rate is around 89% of the true crowdsourced drop rate.
+So for upcoming analysis, I'll multiply all drop rates from my simulator by 89%.
+(One way to view this is that it assumes challenger drops are 11% of all item drops, and all such drops are worth 0 NP.)
 To further simplify things, I'll only count a few major items.

 * Codestones dropped by every arena.
 Training school currency.